Egalitarian Gradient Descent: A Simple Approach to Accelerated Grokking: Proposed Method: Egalitarian Gradient Descent

-which has the same left and right singular vectors as $G$ but singular values all equal to $1$.
+which has the same left and right singular-vectors as $G$ but singular-values all equal to $1$.
 This means that \emph{all through the optimization process, no principal direction will evolve faster/slower than another.} This justifies the name EGD (egalitarian gradient descent) given to \eqref{eq:egale}, and we shall show that it drastically accelerates grokking.

-\begin{remark} Note that in formula \eqref{eq:egale}, we have implicitly assumed that $G$ is full-rank.
-In the case of rank deficiency (which will happen if $m>p$ for example), we simply replace $(GG^\top)^{-1}$ and $S^{-1}$ by their Moore-Penrose pseudo-inverses. \end{remark}
+\begin{remark} Note that in formula \eqref{eq:egale}, we have implicitly assumed that $G$ has full-rank.
+In case of rank deficiency (which will happen if $m>p$ for example), we simply replace $(GG^\top)^{-1}$ and $S^{-1}$ by their Moore-Penrose pseudo-inverses. \end{remark}

-\paragraph{Practical Considerations.} The gradient $\tilde G=UV^\top$ for our proposed EGD method is obtained by performing SVD on the original gradient matrix $G$.
+\textbf{Practical Considerations.} The gradient $\tilde G=UV^\top$ for our proposed EGD method is obtained by performing SVD on the original gradient matrix $G$.
 This is the main computational cost incurred by our method.
-In practice, we turn off EGD and switch it for vanilla (S)GD once we detect grokking has occured\footnote{This is detected by monitoring validation loss.}.
-Moreover, experiments suggest that the SVD does not have to be precise, and randomized approximations thereof work just fine.
+In practice, we turn off EGD and switch it for vanilla (S)GD once we detect grokking has \suggest{occurred, by monitoring the validation loss}.
+Moreover, additional experiments \suggest{(refer to Appendices \ref{app:rsvd} and \ref{app:grokfast})} suggest that the SVD does not have to be precise, and approximate versions thereof, like randomized SVD (RSVD), work just fine, \suggest{and lead to better stability and faster wall-clock time.}